ABRG-Models/GPR-BSB/README.md

 ## Project layout

-Individual Izhikevich neuron models, as specified in the paper are to be found in *_neuron directories.
+SpineML implementations of the individual Izhikevich neuron models, as specified in the paper are to be found in neuron_models/\*_neuron directories.
+These models allow us to reproduce Figure 2 from the paper.

 bgbsb1/ is a single channel model of the BG.
 It has probabilistic connectivity and probabilistically determined connection delays.
 The seeds are all set to 0, so that a seed is automatically selected at runtime by SpinML_PreFLight each time the simulation is run.
+This is the single channel event-based model referred to in the paper.

 bgbsb1_fixcon/ is a copy of bgbsb1 in which the randomised fixed-connectivity connections & delays have had their seeds fixed at